Minnesota vs. Nebraska Predictions & Picks – August 31

 Nebraska Betting Info (2022)

-- Oddsmakers have implied with the moneyline set for this matchup that the Cornhuskers have a 31.2% chance to win.
+- The moneyline for this contest implies a 31.2% chance of a victory for the Cornhuskers.

-- The Cornhuskers won five games against the spread last year, while failing to cover seven times.
+- The Cornhuskers covered five times in 12 games with a spread last season.

-- Against the spread, as underdogs of 7 points or more, Nebraska went 4-3 last year.
+- Nebraska had an ATS record of 4-3 as underdogs of 7 points or more last season.

-- The Cornhuskers and their opponent combined to go over the point total four out of 12 times last year.

-- The average total points scored in Nebraska games last year (43.5) is 9.3 points higher than the total for this matchup.

 Rep your team with officially licensed college football gear!
 Head to Fanatics to find jerseys, shirts, and much more.